proxyyz/calckey-bots/README.md

 # Calckey + Pleroma API bots

-This is just free to u use code to set up a bot on your calckey instance.
+This is just free to use code to set up a bot on your calckey instance.
 If you'd like, you can credit me or leave a star.

 # Explanation